Liouville hypersurfaces and connect sum cobordisms: Applications of Theorem

 \subsection{Fillability of branched covers}

-In this section we apply Theorem \ref{Thm:Cobordism} to study branched covers of contact manifolds.
-The following proposition, due to Geiges \cite{Geiges:Fiber} generalizing a construction of Gonzalo \cite[\S 2]{Gonzalo}, describes a method of constructing contact manifolds by branched covering.
+In this section we apply Theorem \ref{Thm:Cobordism} to study branched covers.
+We begin by reviewing some known results on branched coverings of contact manifolds.
+The following theorem is a consequence of Gironella's \cite{Gironella:Branches}, refining results of Geiges \cite{Geiges:Fiber} and Gonzalo \cite{Gonzalo}.